 Unfortunately, this initial conversation is often met with much resistance; denial and defensiveness are common responses.
 If this is the case for you, continue to be there for your loved one as it is possible that they will admit to needing help later down the line thanks to your show of concern.

 Though it is incredibly troubling to watch someone struggle and refuse help, no one’s recovery is in your control.
 This means that if someone close to you refuses help, you cannot force them to attend a rehab centre.

 However, we will still support you.
-If you contact Rehab 4 Addiction in Stanmore as the concerned relative of someone who is struggling, we will advise you on how to help your loved one who doesn’t want to be helped.
+If you contact Rehab 4 Addiction as the concerned relative of someone who is struggling, we will advise you on how to help your loved one who doesn’t want to be helped.

 The thought of sending your loved one off to rehab, a place you may know nothing about, can be intimidating.